-Clifton “Beef” Grefe was allegedly born on October 12, 1989 at Meriter Hospital in Madison, Wisconsin.
-The Midwest Renaissance Man, Wisco Cold, The One With The Words, Founder, Lead Performer and Editor-in-Chief of Basement Made was raised on the rural unincorporated Northside of Madison in a 2 bedroom house, with 2 Foster Parents and 2 Brothers, in the middle of cornfields – in Burke – which was located in the Sun Prairie school district and had that phone number.
-Then the family moved to nearby unincorporated Token Creek – a part of Windsor and the Southside of DeForest – which was located in the DeForest school district and had that phone number.
+Clifton “Beef” Grefe was born on October 12, 1989 at Meriter Hospital in Madison, Wisconsin.
+The Midwest Renaissance Man, Wisco Cold, The One With The Words, Founder, Lead Performer and Editor-in-Chief of Basement Made was raised on the rural unincorporated Northside of Madison in a 2 bedroom house, with 2 Foster Parents and 2 Brothers, in the middle of cornfields – in Burke.
+Then the family moved to nearby unincorporated Token Creek – a part of Windsor and the Southside of DeForest.
 The 6O8 area code stayed the same.
 In one way or another, Beef has always had a passion for family, community and outdoors.
 He spent most of his time around the Neighborhood, on the Family Farms, in Milwaukee, Wisconsin Dells, Black River Falls, Hayward and Chippewa Flowage, and Up Nort in The Northwoods or on The Land during his youth.
 They hung out with their family – on both sides – Grandparents, Aunts and Uncles, and Cousins, especially Corey Faherty, the Browns and Olsons, a lot.
 Corey got the guys into a lot of different critical thinking type scenarios, and introduced them to RPGs (Warcraft, Starcraft), Nintendo (Super Mario Brothers), card games (Star Wars, Magic The Gathering), biking, snowboarding, Frisbee, disc golf, music and comedy – especially Alien Ant Farm, Bloodhound Gang, Darude, Red Hot Chili Peppers, Weezer, Weird Al and Seinfeld.
 His brother introduced Cliff to Nirvana.
 The family took trips in their van to many parts of the U.S., often times with a camper or boat attached to the back.
 When they fish, it’s usually for Panfish – Bluegill, Sunfish, Pumpkinseed, Crappe, Bass, Catfish, Bullhead, Northern Pike and Muskellunge.
 He also did some Crawfish netting at Silver Lake, and played a game similar to the future SlamBall.
 Of course, the fam and friends went to Packer, Badger and Bucks games.
 The parties took place in the basement, barn, out back, on the water, or on the block.
 They saw the Monster Trucks and Globetrotters at the Colosseum on the Westside.
 The Grefe’s went to Mount Rushmore and panned for Gold in South Dakota, saw the Buffalo, Groundhogs, Badlands, Yellowstone, Rocky Mountains, and a rodeo in the Dakotas, Wyoming and Colorado.
 The family saw Mammoth Cave in Kentucky.
 Cliff and fam also went on a trip to the Cancún area where they 4-wheeled in the jungle and on the beach, saw the ancient ruins, shopped in town, enjoyed nightly performances, and went to Cozumel – where they did some scuba.
 They also went on trips to Minnesota, Orlando, Florida, and Chicago, Illinois – by train.
 The family has had several dogs, including 3 Golden Retrievers and 1 Husky.
 They also had a fish tank for a while, until the giant sucker fish got too big and ate everything else.
 The Grefe’s raised moths and butterflies from caterpillars, and helped injured birds back to health.
 One year, from school, they got a praying mantis to care for on their own.
 They also incubated chicks to hatch in class.
 Also through school, he also went to help clear brush at the Big Hill, saw the Ringling Bros., Henry Vilas Zoo, Devil’s Lake State Park, Blue Heron Wild Life Sanctuary, The Dells on a Duck tour, Cave of the Mounds.
 He went on business trips to Lake Geneva, Minneapolis, Cincinnati, Ohio and Atlanta, Georgia – through DECA and FBLA.

 His fam spent a lot of time giving back through church – helping out at service, planting trees, picking up trash, making Lefse, Lutefisk, Pie and other Norski dishes and pastries for suppers and smorgasbords.
 Cliff’s favorite color is Green and his favorite number is 2.
 Much of his fashion comes from athletic gear, clothing that his Mother and Grandmothers sewed for him, hand-me-downs from Cousins, garage sales, thrift shops, local retailers, folk, work and formal wear.
 He hails from a bloodline of highly educated, hardworking, artistic, tough, politically active farmers, teachers, local government, military and technical workers.
 Clifton was raised of Norwegian and German descent, was baptized and confirmed Lutheran.